psychemedia/storytelling-notes/fairy_midwife.md

 THE MIDWIFE.

 There was once a man and his wife that had an only daughter.
-Suddenly she disappeared, and notwithstand ing that her parents — who took the loss of their dear child sorely to heart — sought for her in every direction, they could not discover the faintest trace of her.
+Suddenly she disappeared, and notwithstanding that her parents — who took the loss of their dear child sorely to heart — sought for her in every direction, they could not discover the faintest trace of her.
 A considerable time had elapsed, when late one evening there came a stranger to the house and asked the woman, who was at home alone, whether she would visit her daughter, who abode in the neighbourhood, and was in labour, and required her aid.
 The mother, who was both glad and grieved at this unexpected intelligence, instantly made herself ready, and by means of a thread, which the stranger gave her, was in one moment with her daughter, who gave birth to a lively, well-formed child.
 Before it was dressed, the man gave her a liquid, desiring her to rub it over the infant's body, at the same time cautioning her not to let any of it come in contact with herself.
 But her eye beginning to itch, she inadvertently rubbed it, and thus got some of the liquid in her eye.
 When her help was no longer required, the man — who was her daughter's husband and a Troll — told her she might depart, when by means of the thread she found herself in a few seconds again at home.
 The following day, while at work with her husband in the field, she on a sudden saw her daughter with her subterranean spouse walking close at her side.
 On her addressing them, her son-in-law asked her with astonishment, whether she really could see them?
 "Yes, surely, I can see you with my right eye," said the woman; but at the same instant the Troll touched her eye, and from that time she saw no more with it.

 The superstition of anointing the eyes, and being thereby enabled to see what would else be invisible, appears to have been generally current among the inhabitants of western Europe, both Keltic and Germanic.
 Instances of its prevalence in Denmark we shall see hereafter; of its existence in other countries, our own included, we give the following proofs.